8 Best Campgrounds in Vernon, BC

 2. Ellison Provincial Park

-Sixteen kilometers southwest of Vernon, Ellison Provincial Park is a bit further removed from the city, which might explain its popularity with campers who like to get away from the distractions of urban life.
+Sixteen kilometers southwest of Vernon, Ellison Park is a bit further removed from the city, which might explain the campground's popularity with campers who like to get away from the distractions of urban life.

 Kids enjoy the playground, and dogs love a romp at Sandy Beach, the one beach that allows pets.
 There's a field for tossing around a frisbee and playing games.
 Mountain bikers and hikers can challenge themselves on several kilometers of trails that reveal panoramic views of the lake.
 It's used to being admired, so bring your camera.